 Bradley Merrill Thompson

-Bradley Merrill Thompson, a Member of the Firm in the Health Care and Life Sciences practice, in the Washington, DC, office, wrote an article titled “International Guidance on Regulating Software as a Device Could Influence U.S. Oversight.”
+Bradley Merrill Thompson, a Member of the Firm in the Health Care and Life Sciences practice, in the Washington, DC, office, wrote an article titled "8 Types of Medical Apps a Senate Bill Asks FDA to Stop Regulating."